 I’m Liam.
 I am trained in Design, and have a love of football, family and sustainable living (in no particular order!).
 Natalie has a PhD in Psychology and a background in research academia.
-She loves science, chocolate and travel.
+She loves science, chocolate and travel and is a proud central coast psychologist.
 Together we run a busy private practice in psychology, and have created the Gooey Brains blog.

 We created the blog because we saw a need to explain the exciting research and neuroscience in the child development field in a way that is fun, simple to understand, and accessible to both professionals and parents alike.
 We want you to be as inspired and excited about learning and sharing key information on child development as we are.

 Our goal is to show you the fun and simple steps to grow happy and healthy human beings with awesome brain power.
 We want to show you the easy and practical information that you need, so you and your kids can get the most out of the science of child development.